 For example, the thicker areas of skin contain more melanin than thinner areas.
 With the different amounts of melanin, this can result in many areas of the body having a slightly different color tan, not only the face.

-Why Does My Body Tan But Not My Face?
+Why Does My Face Not Tan?

 The skin of the face is quite a bit different than the skin on our body.
 The biggest difference is the amount of melanin found in the face.
 With less melanin in the face, there are not as many skin cells exposed to UV rays.